What is an administration order

 An administration order is a formal, legal debt solution which means it's approved by the court and your creditors have to stick to it.

 To get an AO you must have:

-If you don’t have a county court judgment and you want an administration order you will need to wait for one of your creditors to take court action against you.
+If you don’t have a county court judgment or high court judgment, you need to wait for one of your creditors to take court action against you.
 As soon as judgment is entered you can apply for an administration order.

 If your debts total more than £5,000 you could try negotiating with your creditors to write off some of the debt to bring the total debt within the administration order limit.
 A creditor may agree to this if they think they'll get more money back overall with an administration order.

 Alternatively you may be able to apply for help from a charity or grant fund, so you can pay off some of your more pressing debts to bring you below the £5,000 limit.

 Use the Turn2us grant search tool to see what you can apply for.